Our ethical standards are the bedrock of the Atlantis Fellowship.

 "Developing" vs. "Developed" Healthcare

-As opposed to other medical abroad experiences which bring students exclusively to “developing” nations, the Atlantis Project generally operates in hospitals in developed nations.
-In locations like Spain and Portugal, the ethical standards and regulations in healthcare are similar, though not identical, to those of the United States.
+As opposed to other medical abroad experiences which bring students exclusively to “developing” nations, the Atlantis Project operates in hospitals in developed nations.
+The ethical standards and regulations in healthcare are similar, though not identical, to those of the United States.

 Positive Impact in Host Community